kiranvenom1209/voerynth-os/SETTINGS_MODULE_README.md

 - ✅ Can pair at least 1 device category end-to-end (Matter, Zigbee, ESPHome)
 - ✅ Can list devices/entities/areas reliably and reflect new additions after pairing
 - ✅ No HA web UI screens are required at any point
-- ✅ All UX is custom-built for Voerynth OS
+- ✅ All UX is custom-built for Vœrynth OS
 - ✅ Home Assistant remains the backend of truth

 ## 🎉 Summary